Improved and Generalized Upper Bounds on the Complexity of Policy Iteration: A general bound for (Proof of Theorem )

+Finally, a rewriting of Lemma~\ref{id} in terms of the vector $x_\pi$ will be useful in the following proofs: for any pair of policies $\pi$ and $\pi'$,

-As mentioned, before, the proof is structured in two steps: first, we will show that recurrent classes are created often; then we will show that significant progress is made every time a new recurrent class appears.
+We are now ready to delve into the details of the arguments.
+As mentioned before, the proof is structured in two steps: first, we will show that recurrent classes are created often; then we will show that significant progress is made every time a new recurrent class appears.